tcorral/redux-course/README.md

 # Redux Course Notes (abridged)

+### main ideas of redux
+1. all state lives in a giant object, a store.
+2. we update the store with 'actions'
+3. we have 'action creators' that create actions that include what happened and a payload of info thats needed (ex: where did this happen)
+4. when the actions get dispatched, they get handled by a reducer
+5. the reducer is responsible for updating your state.

+* we used `matchStateToProps()` and `matchDispatchToProps()` in order to expose our state and our action functions to our components (using `connect()`).

+# Store
 In redux, we keep all our data in a 'store'...rather than holding our component state in the component, we just contain it in one giant object.

 in store.js: